usmansbk/blog-draft/markdowns/redux.md

 });
 ```

-This approach is bad because our `submit` listener knows too much about our state tree.
+This approach is bad because our UI code knows too much about our state tree.
 Imagine we later decided to change our state tree to this:

 ```js
 let state = {